OUR MISSION

 Sustainable

-Here at , we believe in sustainability and innovation and doing our part for the environment, however big or small.
-We're committed to using plant-based materials to reimagine everyday products—making them durable, reusable, and designed with a clear end-of-life—for the environment, not landfill.
+Here at Storx™, we believe in sustainability, innovation and doing our part for the environment, however big or small.
+We're committed to using plant-based materials to reimagine everyday products- making them durable, purpose-built, and designed with an obvious end-of-life, for the environment, not landfill.

 OUR STORY

-Driven by curiosity and trusting our gut, we explored new possibilities for hemp.
-From what was left of the crop, we created something remarkable—Storx was born.
+Driven by curiosity and trusting kiwi ingenuity, we explored new possibilities for hemp.
+From what was left of the crop, we created something remarkable- and Storx™ was born.

 Meet The Team

 Born and bred in Hawkes Bay, it was easy for Jack to be surrounded by a rural setting.
-After being shipped over to boarding school in Sydney Australia to complete his high school years, Jack then headed further abroad to travel parts of South Africa for several months, before returning to New Zealand.
 Jack’s professional background is in sales, starting out as the youngest commercial real estate broker in the country.
-After an introduction from a friend to Hemp in 2018, Jack became inherently curious about hemp’s capabilities and how it could be used to replace everyday items, which were so often used and disregarded in the corporate sector.
-Plenty of research, trial & error, and nature’s way since then, the Storx journey began.
+After an introduction to hemp in 2018, Jack became inherently curious about hemp’s capabilities and how it could be used as a raw ingredient to bioplastic applications, seeing how conventional materials are so often used and disregarded in the corporate sector.
+Countless hours of research, collaboration and trial & error, Jack has inherently lead Storx to where it is today.

 Kate Jefferd